sylefeb/VoxModSynth/README.md

 For more details on model synthesis:
 - http://graphics.stanford.edu/~pmerrell/ (Example-Based Model Synthesis paper which introduces the core ideas)
-- https://github.com/mxgmn/WaveFunctionCollapse (many details, full implementation with a very nice visualization, inspired me to work again on this)
+- https://github.com/mxgmn/WaveFunctionCollapse (Many details, full implementation with a nice visualization.
+Very inspiring so definitely check it out!)

 ## Limitations
 - All labels are currently equiprobable (will be updated soon)